AAiache/WebRDF/Documentation.md

 That is to say, different syntaxes may have the same semantic (e.g: a = a + b and a+= b).
 In other words, syntax and semantics are all about **communication**.

+The **Web** is a system of interlinked documents accessed via the **Internet**.
+Web browsers use HTTP to protocol to communicate with Web servers, you can view Web pages and use hyperlinks to navigate between them.
+By a simple click, people can easily access any of these documents: this is the largest source of information ever.

+###The problem:

+- Web pages are written in HTML, which is a language that describes the structure of information: it describes the syntax not the semantics.
+- If computers could understand the meaning behind information, they would be able to learn what we are interested in, and then help us find better what we are looking for.
+This is really what Semantic Web is about.